Updated May 21, 2021|5 min read

 Being able to rent a car is a perk of adulthood — it makes traveling a lot easier when you can pick up a rental vehicle at the airport, or rent a car for a road trip.
 But renting a car can also be confusing.
 Usually, you’ll be offered a lot of extra insurance options you can add on to your rental, and it’s easy to get confused about whether or not you’re already covered.

 Don’t get overwhelmed: If you already have car insurance for your personal vehicle, that coverage will apply to rental cars too.
+If you don’t already have car insurance, you can still rent a car.
 And most drivers will not be required to show proof of insurance when renting a car, although there are some exceptions to this.

 If you don’t have car insurance because you don’t have your own vehicle, you can certainly still rent a car.
 Many credit card companies offer rental car insurance if you use your card to pay for the rental, so even if you don’t have car insurance you may not necessarily need to spring for the rental company’s insurance options.